uperl/Net-Curl-Easy-FFI/README.md

 # DESCRIPTION

-This is an experimental interface to curl's "easy" API interface.
+This is an alternative interface to curl's "easy" API interface.
 It uses [Alien::curl](https://metacpan.org/pod/Alien::curl) to provide native TLS support on Windows and macOS, and [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) to simplify development.